There are many culinary and medicinal purposes of this spice but do you know about 6 amazing Cloves Uses in the Garden? Find out!

 5. Deer Repellent

 If deer are causing damage to your garden, you can install a wire fence or retaining wall around your garden, but it will be quite expensive.
-Another solution is to use clove for this purpose.
-Deer have a sensitive nose and mainly avoid areas with an intense smell.
-Therefore, you can sprinkle cloves generously in powdered form or spray its solution on the boundary plants.
+Another solution is to use cloves for this purpose.

 6. Repel Mosquitoes